OGGM/oggm/docs/run_examples/run_from_calibrated.rst

-The run outpout is stored in netCDF files, and it can therefore be read with other tools than python.
-We are used to python, and use the xarray package to read the data:
+The run outpout is stored in netCDF files, and it can therefore be read with any tool able to read those (Matlab, R, ...).

+I myself am familiar with python, and I use the xarray package to read the data:

 .. code-block:: python